UNC IN SEVILLA

 Program Overview

-The Spanish Advanced Studies (SAS) program is for students who have completed either Advanced Spanish in Context (SPAN 261), Spanish Composition & Grammar Review (SPAN 300) or Introduction to Literary and Cultural Analysis (SPAN 301).
-SAS students have to take at least one course at the Campus Universitario EUSA or from many departments at the Universidad de Sevilla.
-SAS students will also take pre-approved COWA courses designed by the program specifically for them.
-These courses are taught by local professors.
+The Advanced Program (AP) program is for students who have completed either Advanced Spanish in Context (SPAN 261), Spanish Composition & Grammar Review (SPAN 300) or Introduction to Literary and Cultural Analysis (SPAN 301).
+AP students are required to take at least one course at Campus Universitario EUSA or from a variety of departments at the Universidad de Sevilla.
+AP students also take pre-approved COWA courses designed specifically for their program, which are taught by local professors.
+Please note that each department at the University of Seville operates under its own set of rules and regulations, and these can change frequently and sometimes without advance notice.
+For this reason, it is not possible to guarantee access to any particular course until students arrive in Seville.
+Once on site, the program works closely with every student to help them identify the best available course options for their needs.

 An introduction to issues in contemporary Spain: politics, nationalism and cultural diversity, gender issues, immigration, the arts.
 Topics on contemporary Spain are complemented by lectures and on-site visits to the major monuments of Seville, Cordoba, and Granada.